 For students completing their service learning requirement outside approved courses or individual internships, communication with the Assistant Director for Community Based Learning is required.
 All service learning criteria apply.
 Students must complete the Placement Objectives Agreement.

 With prior approval, students may arrange their service learning experience under the auspices of one of the following:

 Stanford in New York: All students at Stanford in New York complete a substantive internship, and enroll in a course that supports the internship academically.
 The fall quarter, focusing on Urban Studies, Architecture, Design, and the Arts is especially suitable for Urban Studies majors, as is the spring quarter (starting in 2018), focusing on the global city.
 See examples of fall quarter internships.

 Stanford Overseas Programs: Students who are enrolled in or completed an overseas program may have access to overseas internship opportunities in their country of study.

 The Archaeology Program sponsors an internship through ANTHRO 112, Public Archaeology: Market Street Chinatown Archaeology Project.
 This is an especially appropriate internship option for students in the Cities in Comparative and Historical Perspective Concentration.
 Contact Prof. Barbara Voss for more information.

 Students may also propose an independent internship through URBANST 194.
-Students who are interested in setting up their own internship should contact the Program Manager for Service Learning and complete the Placement Objectives Agreement.
+Students who are interested in setting up their own internship should contact the Assistant Director for Community Based Learning and complete the Placement Objectives Agreement.
 See the Career Resources page for links to organizations and government agencies.

 Lecturer in Urban Studies